troomtram/deeds-cord/README.md

 2) Unzip the file.
 3) Navigate to __brave://extensions__
 4) Turn on __Developer Mode__ near the top right.
-5) Click the __Load Unpacked__ button near the top left and select the folder you downloaded.
+5) Click the __Load Unpacked__ button near the top left, select the folder you downloadedand navigate to _/deeds-cord/extension/chrome_ and click ok..
 6) When __Extension Loaded__ pops up near the bottom left, refresh the DEEDS website.